graphile/crystal/packages/pg-sql2/README.md

 ### `` sql`...` ``

-Builds part of (or the whole of) an SQL query, safely interpretting the embedded expressions.
-If a non `sql.*` expression is passed in, e.g.:
+Builds part of (or the whole of) an SQL query, safely interpreting the embedded expressions.
+If a non `sql` expression is passed in, e.g.:

 <!-- skip-example -->